 Data is written to a staging/reconciliation database, including summary timestamps to capture telemetry/timing metrics.

-Loans are locked in EIP by setting the Status from Active to Locked – Migration.
+Loans are locked in EIP and hold in datagrid by setting the Status from Active to Locked – Migration.

 OFSLL-compatible control files are created from the staged data.